Brazil's Workers Party slams Israel for holding Brazilians in Gaza

 Hundreds of foreign passport holders and gravely injured Palestinians have been evacuated from Gaza via the Rafah crossing to Egypt since Wednesday in a deal brokered by Qatar between Egypt, Israel and Hamas, in coordination with the U.S.

 Israel has vowed to wipe out Hamas, which rules Gaza, after the militant group killed 1,400 people and took more than 240 hostages in an Oct.
 7 assault in southern Israel.
-Israel's retaliation by air and ground assault has killed more than 9,250 Palestinians, Gaza health officials say.
+Gaza health officials said on Saturday that more than 9,488 Palestinians have been killed so far in the Israeli assault.

 A diplomatic source briefed on Egyptian plans said some 7,500 foreign passport holders would be evacuated over two weeks.